-Business case: create and maintain a record of the business justification for the project.
+Create and maintain a record of the business justification for the project.

-Organization: define the individual roles and responsibilities of the whole project team.
+Define the individual roles and responsibilities of the whole project team.

-Quality: what the quality requirements and measures are and how the project will deliver them.
+What the quality requirements and measures are and how the project will deliver them.

-Plans: the steps required to develop the plans and the PRINCE2 techniques that should be used.
+The steps required to develop the plans and the PRINCE2 techniques that should be used.

-Risk: effectively identify risks and opportunities that could impact the project.
+Effectively identify risks and opportunities that could impact the project.

-Change: how the project manager will assess and act on changes to the project.
+How the project manager will assess and act on changes to the project.

-Progress: the ongoing viability and performance of the plans and how and whether the project should proceed.
+The ongoing viability and performance of the plans and how and whether the project should proceed.